0x1mahmoud/Vuln-Kernel/README.md

 # Vuln-Kernel
-This is automated tool which discovering if your current kernel linux version
+## Vuln-Kernel Is an automated tool that discovering if your current kernel linux version is vulnerable or not if yes, It will discovering for the exploitation method in different Websites/Platfroms
+### To Run it just `./vulnkernel.sh`